Professor Rachael Mulheron, BCom, LLB (Hons), LLM (Adv) (UQ), DPhil (Oxon)

 Rachael’s most recent book is Class Actions and Government (CUP, 2020).
 Another recent book, Principles of Tort Law (Cambridge University Press, 2016), which analyses the law of Tort by way of a principles-based approach (the first time that this type of analysis has been undertaken in English Tort Law).
 A second edition of that book will be published by Cambridge University Press in 2020.

 Rachael’s publications have been cited in alost 60 cases, in both appellate and first instance decisions, in a number of jurisdictions: Australia, Canada, England, New Zealand, Singapore, and South Africa, and across a range of areas.
-A full list of judicial citations is available here [PDF 74KB].
+A full list of judicial citations is available judicial citations of the following published work [PDF 77KB].

 Rachael has undertaken over 100 conference presentations over the period 2005–2020.
 These have been in the fast-emerging and controversial field of Class Actions, and have also dealt with Costs and Funding, Torts, and Medical Negligence topics.